Richie Havens: Early life

-Born in Bedford–Stuyvesant, Brooklyn, New York City, New York, Havens was the oldest of nine children.
+Born in Bedford–Stuyvesant in Brooklyn, Havens was the oldest of nine children.
 He was of Native American (Blackfoot) descent on his father's side and of the British West Indies on his mother's.
 His grandfather was Blackfoot of the Montana/South Dakota area.

 Havens's grandfather and great-uncle joined Buffalo Bill's Wild West Show, moved to New York City thereafter, and settled on the Shinnecock Reservation on Long Island.
 Havens's grandfather married, then moved to Brooklyn.

 As a youth, Havens began organizing his neighborhood friends into a street corner doo-wop group.
 At age 16, he was performing with the McCrea Gospel Singers.

 Career

 Early career

-At age 20, Havens left his hometown Brooklyn, seeking artistic stimulation in Greenwich Village in Manhattan.
+At age 20, Havens left Brooklyn, seeking artistic stimulation in Greenwich Village in Manhattan.
 "I saw the Village as a place to escape to, in order to express yourself," he recalled.
 "I had first gone there during the beatnik days of the 1950s to perform poetry, then I drew portraits for two years and stayed up all night listening to folk music in the clubs.
 It took a while before I thought of picking up a guitar."

 Havens's solo performances quickly spread beyond the Village folk music circles.
-After cutting two records for Douglas Records, he signed on with Bob Dylan's manager, Albert Grossman, and landed a record deal with the Verve Folkways (later Verve Forecast) label.
-Verve released Mixed Bag in late 1966, which featured tracks such as "Handsome Johnny" (co-written by Havens and actor Louis Gossett Jr.), "Follow," and a cover of Bob Dylan's "Just Like a Woman".
-Havens released his first single, "No Opportunity Necessary", in 1967.
+After cutting two records for Douglas Records, he signed on with Bob Dylan's manager Albert Grossman and landed a record deal with the Verve Folkways (later Verve Forecast) label.
+Verve released Mixed Bag in late 1966, which featured tracks such as "Handsome Johnny" (co-written by Havens and actor Louis Gossett Jr.), "Follow", and a cover of Bob Dylan's "Just Like a Woman".
+Havens released his first single, "No Opportunity Necessary", in 1967, later covered by Yes in their second album Time and a Word.

 Something Else Again (1968) became his first album to hit the Billboard charts, and it pulled Mixed Bag back onto the charts.
 By 1969, he had released five albums.
 Two of those albums were unauthorized and were released by Douglas Records (or Douglas International): Electric Havens (released June 1, 1968) and Richie Havens Record (1969).